oxemis/oximailing-php/README.md

 You can add attachments, recipients, CC, Reply-To, BCC and many other options with the `Message` properties.
 Every property of the `Message` object is described with PHPDoc.

-Here's a simple sample of how to send a mail :
+Here's a simple sample of how to send a mail (**be careful and change the email addresses of the sender and recipients of this example!**):

 ```php
 require_once 'vendor/autoload.php';